First, you gotta ask yourself: Do you believe that it’s possible for you to run a meaningful and profitable business?

 But this realization is just the first step.

 Now you have to create that business.
 This is where the problems begin.
 Many of us have so many ideas, so many dreams, that we are unclear about which business we want to start.
-Or perhaps we know the overall idea of the brand we want, but we don’t know how to fit all the pieces together.

 I’ve seen countless people struggle with this.
 I’ve struggled with it too within my own business.
 I had so many ideas, but it was so difficult for me to strategize how they would all fit together.
 Being unsure about which business to start and how to start triggers feelings of frustration, stress, and self-doubt.